 Fuel as a business expense

-To describe how much money a big business spends on fuel, let’s take the example of the Sri Lanka Transport Board.
-SLTB reports that 4,500 buses operate in the country daily.
+To describe how much money a big business spends on fuel, let’s take the example of a passenger transport service operator with 4,500 buses.

 - At 60 km/h, the average bus burns 25 liters/100km.